 There can be many culprits behind an oily scalp, including genes, diet, hormonal imbalances, pregnancy, and menopause.

 You probably know of a few foods that upset your stomach, but did you know that there can be just as many hair products out there that upset your scalp?
 That’s right.
-Not every hair product works on everyone and if you’re dealing with dandruff, the products in your shower caddy might be to blame.
+Not every hair product works on everyone and if you’re dealing with dandruff, the products in your shower caddy might be to blame, especially if you have a sensitive scalp.

 Certain skin conditions can cause or even exaggerate a dry, flaky scalp.
 Make sure to consult your dermatologist if you suspect this may be the case.